 Daisy's birth (born in Singapore in March 2015)

-Daisy's birth was just perfect.
+Daisy's birth was my dream birth.
 A happy HypnoBirthing VBAC!

-My husband, Nik, and I chose a pro-natural doctor in Singapore, and our baby daughter was born in a hospital using the HypnoBirthing techniques.
+Maternity care in Singapore can be very medical, so Nik and I researched and chose a pro-natural doctor.
+Our baby daughter, Daisy, was born in a hospital using the HypnoBirthing techniques.

 My surges (contractions!) started at home in the middle of the night, around 2am, with little cramps which I wasn't sure were surges.
 I thought maybe I just had a bad tummy.
 I drifted back off to sleep and woke again as the surges were getting stronger.
 This was when I realised that they were real surges!
 I didn't wake Nik.
 I decided to get on my hands and knees on the bed, and just breathe through each surge, doing my surge breathing.
 I started rocking backwards and forwards which felt so comforting.
 The rhythm felt so relaxing.
 Nik woke up and started whispering encouraging things to me.
 He started timing the surges and then decided to call the midwife.
 I felt really comfortable and wanted to stay right there and give birth on the bed!
 My surges came in waves and peaked with a tightening around my tummy.